Time is running out for first term and career Marines in just over 40 military occupational specialties to secure selective re-enlistment bonuses.

-The specialties for less experienced Marines include postal clerks, machinists, airframe mechanics for the F/A-18 Hornet, and ammunition and small arms repair technicians.
+The occupational specialties for less experienced Marines include postal clerks, machinists, airframe mechanics for the F/A-18 Hornet, and ammunition and small arms repair technicians.
 For career Marines — those with six to 10 years under their belts — it is jobs like aviation operations and contingency contract specialists that are on the chopping block.

 The full list is available in administrative message 105/15.